Trevor Larnach Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.06 team ERA that ranks 12th across all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.11).

-- Brewers pitchers combine to rank 25th in baseball in home runs surrendered (87 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs allowed (90 total, 1.3 per game).

-- Burnes gets the start for the Brewers, his 14th of the season.
-He is 5-4 with a 3.36 ERA and 75 strikeouts in 77 2/3 innings pitched.
+- Rea gets the start for the Brewers, his 11th of the season.
+He is 3-3 with a 4.47 ERA and 48 strikeouts through 52 1/3 innings pitched.

-- The righty last appeared on Wednesday against the Baltimore Orioles, when he threw eight scoreless innings while giving up two hits.
+- The right-hander last pitched on Thursday against the Baltimore Orioles, when he tossed five scoreless innings while giving up three hits.

+- The 32-year-old has an ERA of 4.47, with 8.3 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.